Democrats Plan to Pack the Supreme Court

 But several leading Democrats today clearly don’t share the same sentiments.
 In fact, Democrat presidential hopeful Kirsten Gillibrand recently stated that she’s open to court-packing.
 Don’t be surprised if other 2020 contenders follow suit.
 The Wall Street Journal observes, “Having dominated courts for decades, progressives can’t abide that the highest Court might no longer be an engine of progressive policy.
 Donald Trump’s determination to nominate highly qualified and principled judicial conservatives has heightened their panic.”

-The most obvious objection to Holder’s idea would be the fact that such an action would only serve to further inject politicization into the one branch of government that was designed to be nonpartisan.
-It’s already the despotic branch.
-But that’s not enough.
+The most obvious objection to Holder’s idea would be the fact that such an action would only serve to further politicize the one branch of government that was designed to be nonpartisan.
+It has already devolved into what Thomas Jefferson described as a despotic branch, making the appointment of jurists who abide by their oaths “to support and defend” our Constitution more important now than ever.